The-Distributed-Computing-Project/Distributed-Compute-Coin/README.md

 ## Computation Verification
 In order to verify the results of the computation of the container task, a method called Verification by replication, used by SETI@Home, will be used.
 This will involve a number of miners getting the same task, and their hashes of the computed data will be compared.
 Once a minimum of them match, the value will be saved.

+## URL Address Aliases
+There will be added support for OpenAlias, and such URLs as http://dccpool.us.to will get the TXT record, and return `oa1:dcc recipient_address=fd394f214e71e4aaf995914207d44181ca9e92c2f508afadf06d367f06151f84;`

 <hr>